-The Puente Program is being developed in partnership with the national Puente Program.
 The Puente Program is a nationally recognized and award-winning academic program dedicated to advancing the education of Latinx students.
 The Puente Academic Program at Bellevue College is designed to support Latinx students in reaching their academic potential and returning to their communities as leaders and mentors of future generations.

 What makes the Puente Program different and why should you participate?